florentpoujol/Daneel/readme.md

 ## Dynamic access to ScriptedBehaviors

-ScriptedBehaviors whose name are camel-cased and are not nested in a folder may be accessed in the same way.
-For instance, with a Script whose name is 'MyScript'.
+ScriptedBehaviors whose name are camel-cased and are not nested in a folder may be accessed in the same way as the getters.
+For instance, with a Script whose name is 'MyScript' :

     self.gameObject.myScript.something
     -- is the same as